A hill top view of Mike's forest, where he makes his home.

 These Days.

-Now I am (semi) retired in my early sixties, and the body is not what it used to be.
+Now I am (semi) retired in my mid sixties, and the body is not what it used to be.
 I live in my beautiful home in my secluded forested valley, 25 km from Gin Gin, south east Queensland.
 This is a home-without-walls – just roofs except where walls are needed for the store rooms and the bedroom.
 It is the most practical home design, to access the full healing power of time spent with the Ancient Mother, and for reasons of money and the time needed to build.
 It’s also nice and simple.

 As I sit here in my dining room, I have a full 180 degree view of the surrounding forest and valley, with the nearest trees only meters away.
 The forest continues throughout my home without break.
 I just fitted in with the existing trees when I came here 10 years ago.
 No need to repeat the forest destruction of men of my own language group.